 On successful completion of this subject, students should:

-have learnt how to work in group effectively through project work;
+- have learnt how to work in groups effectively through project work;